mudox/vim-config/README.md

 - several other plugins I written (but not plublished yet)
 - 160+ plugins for verious situations

-currently it is not portable (out of box), due to
+Currently it is not portable (out of box), due to

-- NeoVim's key features & artchitecture are not stable
+- Neovim's key features & artchitecture are not stable
-- I lack of repo maintaining experience & energy
+- My lack of repo maintaining experience & energy